kytvi2p/grid-updates/man/grid-updates.1.md

 way to possibly get them is to run `--check-version` to see if there is a new version of *grid-updates* available.
 Newer versions might already include new default URIs.

-NEWS
-====

-If you choose to download the news feed, *grid-updates* will place a plain text version of it in your node's directory and print it to stdout.
-This is intended to be sent by cron mail.

-There is also an HTML version of the news feed that you can view in a web browser.
-This is intended to be displayed on your Tahoe node's web console.
-You can prepare the console by running `grid-updates --patch-tahoe` once.

-The Atom news feed (http://127.0.0.1:3456/static/NEWS.atom) can be used by regular feed readers to check for *grid-updates* news.
-(Please note, however, that you cannot "refresh" the feed with regular news readers.
-These files have to always be fetched by *grid-updates* first.)

 INFORMATION FOR SUBSCRIPTION MAINTAINERS
 ========================================